triplecanopy/skrollr/README.md

 <div data-100="left:0%;" data-200="top:0%;" data-300="left:50%;" data-400="top:50%;"></div>
 ```

 One could expect `left` to have a value of `25%` at keyframe `200`.
 That is **not** the case.
-By design skrollr only interpolates values between key frames which are direct **neighbors**.
+By design, skrollr only interpolates values between key frames which are direct **neighbors**.
 What actually happens is that skrollr internally fills out all holes once from left and then from right.
 So the above is equivalent to

 ```html
 <div data-100="left:0%;top:0%;" data-200="left:0%;top:0%;" data-300="left:50%;top:0%;" data-400="left:50%;top:50%;"></div>